 It was my first time, the first time I attended a big event like Sella Ronda bike day, which was instead at its 15th edition.
 From 8.30 in the morning until 3.30 pm the circuit was barred to traffic, only cyclists could go through and enjoy the Sella circuit without suffering the smelly exhaust gases and the constant sound of car engines.

 But let’s talk about our adventure to discover the Dolomites.
-With two friends (Andrea and Angela) we left on Friday arriving by train at Mezzocorona (meaning “half crown”), a train station shortly after Trento, of which we didn’t know anything about, but we liked the name and so we decided to start from there.
+With two friends (Andrea and Angela) we left on Friday arriving by train at Mezzocorona (meaning “half-crown”), a train station shortly after Trento, of which we didn’t know anything about, but we liked the name and so we decided to start from there.
 The first day of our tour has been planned to be the easiest since we managed to reach our starting point only at 1.30pm.
-We rode towards Bolzano, following at first the wine route across the territory of Traminer grape, a wine grape variety, used in white wines, known as Gewürztraminer and then after having passed the Caldaro Lake though a cycle way that immersed itself into the wooded area of Monticolo.
-In less than 4 yours including a stop we made to eat our first Apple Strudel of the tour, we reached Bolzano, which always deserve a bit of time to be explored with its Bavarian spirit and heritage.
+We rode towards Bolzano, following at first the wine route across the territory of Traminer grape, a wine grape variety, used in white wines, known as Gewürztraminer, and then after having passed the Caldaro Lake though a cycleway that immersed itself into the wooded area of Monticolo.
+In less than 4 hours including a stop, we made to eat our first Apple Strudel of the tour, we reached Bolzano, which always deserves a bit of time to be explored with its Bavarian spirit and heritage.

 All hotels in Campitello di Fassa seem of a certain level.
-With their wooden constructions typical of the mountain design and the services like sauna, swimming-pool and gym adverted everywhere.
-Our location for the weekend was one of them, the Garni Aritz Hotel with a very nice room and an amazing breakfast, perfect to have a good night sleep and enough energy for the cycling day.
+With their wooden constructions typical of the mountain design and the services like sauna, swimming pool and gym adverted everywhere.
+Our location for the weekend was one of them, the Garni Aritz Hotel with a very nice room and an amazing breakfast, perfect to have a good night’s sleep and enough energy for the cycling day.
 On Sunday morning we were very excited, after our huge breakfast with cakes and fruit we were ready to go.
-The air was still fresh and the thrilling atmosphere was already there, the main road was full of bicycles and on the sides only cars that were unloading bicycles.
+The air was still fresh and the thrilling atmosphere was already there, the main road was full of bicycles and on the sides, only cars were unloading bicycles.

-For the Sella Ronda Bike day, we gathered in Campitello with other friends from Bologna: Cristiano, Eva and Lucia.
+For the Sella Ronda Bike Day, we gathered in Campitello with other friends from Bologna: Cristiano, Eva, and Lucia.
 It has been nearly incredible how easy was to find ourselves every now and again from the start to the arrival, every peak we managed to regroup and take a picture together, as you can see in the video linked above.
-I’ve also had the change of meeting a small group from Piedmont, we met every now and again along the route, it was it was hard to believe given the crowd of cyclists, but nice so we exchanged contacts to keep in touch!
+I’ve also had the chance of meeting a small group from Piedmont, we met every now and again along the route, it was hard to believe given the crowd of cyclists, but nice so we exchanged contacts to keep in touch!

 The first pass to climb from our side was “Passo Pordoi”, 12km with an average gradient of 6.7%, a pleasant first climb that took us on a crowded peak.
 I felt good and the climb was easy, so I reached the top without any fatigue and I managed to get a picture at the monument of Fausto Coppi.
 Clouds were covering the sky and the sun, the long descent that brought us to Arabba was quite cold, but soon from that crossroad, we were climbing again towards “Passo Campolongo”, a short and stiff climb that in 4km with an average gradient of 8% took us to the peak.
 In the meantime, the sun came out and we had a chance to get warmer.